MaksimABanuba/ve-sdk-android-export-sample/mddocs/ve-export-sdk/com.banuba.sdk.export.data/-empty-export-session-helper/index.md

 [androidJvm]\
 class [EmptyExportSessionHelper](index.md) : [ExportSessionHelper](../-export-session-helper/index.md)

 Default [ExportSessionHelper](../-export-session-helper/index.md) implementation.
 It does not do anything.
-Use it if you need only export functionality.
+Stub for the case when export api is being utilized without session logic.

 ## Constructors